Metabolomics, Lipidomics and Fluxomics - Mass Spectrometry Lab - NV

 - Metabolic footprinting: a strategy for analysing the properties of cells by looking in a high throughput manner at the metabolites that are excreted or taken up from the surroundings

-Metabolomics methods at the NV-MS lab
+Metabolomics methods at NT-MS lab

 Non-Target Metabolic Profiling